AymanxMohamed/Tick-Tac-Toe-Game/README.md

 ## Description:

-A NetWork based Tic-Tac-Toe application that consists mainly of two applications `server` and `client`.
-The Game have a nice  looking user interaface.
-The Application done mainliy using `javafx` the server has `MS-SQL-SERVER` database that stores all  the information about the players. and The games they are played.
-The application designed using the  `MVC` pattern.
-The communication between the server and the client in this game done using `json objects` to make it easy to send and recieve requests and responses.
+A NetWork-based Tic-Tac-Toe application that consists mainly of two applications server and a client.
+The Game has nice-looking user interfaces.
+The Application is done mainly using `JavaFX` the server has an `MS-SQL-SERVER` database that stores all the information about the players. and The games they are played.
+The application was designed using the MVC pattern.
+The communication between the server and the client in this game is done using `JSON objects` to make it easy to send and receive requests and responses.

 ## main features

 - Nice looking User Interface